Hvalfjörður Tunnel

-The Hvalfjörður Tunnel (Hvalfjarðargöng [ˈkʰvalˌfjarðarˌkœyŋk]) is a road tunnel under the Hvalfjörður fjord in Iceland and a part of Route 1.
+The Hvalfjörður Tunnel (Hvalfjarðargöng [ˈkʰvalˌfjarðarˌkœyŋk]) is a subsea road tunnel under the Hvalfjörður fjord in Iceland and a part of Route 1.
 It is 5770 m long and reaches a depth of 165 m below sea level.
-Opened on 11 July 1998, it shortens the distance from Reykjavík to the western and northern parts of the island by 45 km.
+Opened on 11 July 1998, it shortens the distance from Reykjavík to the western and northern parts of the country by 45 km.
 Passing the fjord now takes 7 minutes instead of about an hour.

-The tunnel was constructed by the company Spölur, while the Verkís company handled almost all of the design.
+The tunnel was constructed as a private-public partnership (PPP) project, managed by the company Spölur, while the Verkís company handled almost all of the design.
 Spölur was also the owner and operator of the tunnel until 2018, when ownership and administration of the tunnel were transferred as planned to the Icelandic Road Administration (Vegagerðin).
 This project was a milestone in Icelandic construction as it was the first private finance initiative without direct funding by the state treasury.

 Construction

 The construction of the tunnel was started in 1996, and completed in 1998 at a cost of about ISK 5,000 million (USD 70 million).
 The tunnel was designed for annual average daily traffic of 5,000 vehicles.